hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `admin_username` - (Required) The Admin Username for Windows VMs.

 * `admin_password` - (Required) The Admin Password for Windows VMs.

+---

+A `upgrade_settings` block exports the following:

+* `max_surge` - The maximum number or percentage of nodes which will be added to the Node Pool size during an upgrade.

+-> **Note:** If a percentage is provided, the number of surge nodes is calculated from the `node_count` value on the current cluster.
+Node surge can allow a cluster to have more nodes than `max_count` during an upgrade.
+Ensure that your cluster has enough [IP space](https://docs.microsoft.com/en-us/azure/aks/upgrade-cluster#customize-node-surge-upgrade-preview) during an upgrade.

 ## Attributes Reference